-As you continue on in Physics, in Physics 203 you will focus on electric charges and fields, the origins of magnetism, and the fundamental origins of the formation of light and you will be able to connect all this to your personal goals.
+As you continue on in Physics, in Physics 202 we get to deal about fluids, pressure, waves, light and sound.
+Physics 203 focuses on electric charges and fields, magnetism, and the fundamental origins of the formation of light.
+And I will do my best to support you being able to connect all this to your personal goals for going to school.